 Long term effects

-You will only be offered treatment if you have visible Warts.
-The aim of treatment is to remove visible Warts.
-Treatment may include creams or liquids for home use or freezing of the Warts.
+You will only be offered treatment if you have visible warts.
+The aim of treatment is only to remove visible warts.
+It will not clear the infection from your body completely.
+This means that the warts may come back.

 Wart treatments sold at the pharmacy are not suitable for use in the genital area.